Cacti/cacti/README.md

 ### Improved Graph Permissions, User Groups and Domains

 Cacti 1.0 also includes a new Graph permissions interface to make the creation and management of Graph, Tree, Template, and Device permissions more manageable.
-As a part of this change, we also included support for User Groups, and reworked the way that Realm permissions appear on the User Management page to make them appear in more of an Role Based (RBAC) fashion.
+We also included support for User Groups, and reworked the way that Realm permissions appear on the User Management page to make them appear in more of an Role Based (RBAC) fashion.

 ### Improved Support for RRDtool Graph Options

-In Cacti 1.0, we support many more RRDtool Graph options incuding:
+In Cacti 1.0, we support more RRDtool Graph options incuding:

 #### Graphs Templates
 * Full Right Axis Support